modal-inria/MixtComp/MixtComp/docs/howToAddModel.md

+# To do

+- file pointers should be web pointers.

 # Abstract

-One of MixtComp strengths is the ability to easily add a new model.
-Since MixtComp uses the SEM algorithm, the API is rich, as functions are provided for initialization, validation of data.
-Some functions are useful for every models, while others are only here to provide funtionnality in specific cases.
-The most likely cases being a Markov chain internal to the model, but which needs to be initialized.
-The page [Algorithm Description](./MixtComp/docs/algoDesc.md) provides further information on where the various methods are called.
+One of MixtComp strengths is the ability to add models.
+The `IMixture` interface is rich (16 methods), as functions are provided for every aspect of model management.
+Some methods are useful for every models, while others are only here to provide functionality in specific cases.
+The page [Algorithm Description](./MixtComp/docs/algoDesc.md) provides further information on where the various methods are called from.

+The file [recap.ods](./MixtComp/docs/180308 - Initialization/recap.ods) provides a recap of the operations used by various methods in initialization.

+The folder [mise à jour majeur](./MixtComp/docs/170616 - mise à jour majeure) provides in-depth description of the initialization process.

 # Basic Concepts

 There is an `IMixture` interface class that describe all models.
 It is located in the `src/lib/Mixture/mixt_IMixture.h` file.
 Some methods are implemented, but most are virtual and must be implement in a derived class.
 This architectures allows for runtime polymorphism in the `MixtureComposer` class.
-Here, all the instanciated models are contained in `std::vector<IMixture*> v_mixtures_;`.
-It is then possible to apply the same process to all variables, independently of the actual implementation, as in:
+Here, all the instantiated models are contained in `std::vector<IMixture*> v_mixtures_;`.
+It is then possible to apply the same process to all variables by looping over `v_mixtures_`, independently of the derived class, as in:

 ```
 std::string MixtureComposer::checkSampleCondition(